Wall Mural at Entrecampos Railway Station - Lisbon

 During 4 weeks, the users of the passageway were invited to participate, sharing their image and their thoughts.

 On an initial stage, the background of the mural was painted, building a set stage for the future characters - the train platforms.
-Over a period of 3 weeks, characters would materialize, daily, and soon reached 111 elements.
+Over a period of 3 weeks, characters would materialise, daily, and soon reached 111 elements.